Zuehlke/machines-code-people/articles/frontend-is-not-your-enemy.md

 * State management
 * Testing utilities

 _"But which one?"_ Well, it is a huge pain to choose a best framework in the ocean of great ones.
-For now, I would recommend writing a small _todo_ app in React, Angular and Vue.
+For now, Today, I would recommend writing a small _todo_ app in React, Angular and Vue.

 ## Testing

 Since frontend apps are becoming more and more complex and heavy with logic, it becomes crucial to treat them like grown-ups.
-Thus, testing javascript code is not a luxury any more, but rather a duty.
+Thus, testing JavaScript code is not a luxury any more, but rather a duty.
 Again, _"WHICH ONE?"_, you might scream, and again, _"It depends_", I shall respond.

-If you didn't cheat and have read last chapter, you will guess that each framework has its favorite testing tool.
+As you may guess, each framework has its own testing tool.
 These are some popular ones:

 ### Jasmine